johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M1-Eternal Purpose ####

-> Module 1 of Maize Plant Discipleship—MPD-M1[^cf4]—provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith.
+> Module MPD-M1[^fn5]—provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith.

 > It does this by gradually unfolding a panoramic overview of the whole story of scripture, representing God's unchanging, eternal purpose.